securityfirst/tent-content/contents_en/travel/vehicles/beginner/plan-your-route.md

 *	Avoid choke points, such as narrow alleys.

-*   Consult experts about route conditions change routes as necessary.
+*   Consult experts about route conditions.
+Change routes as necessary.

 *	Monitor traffic ahead, especially when approaching checkpoints or obstructions.

-### Look for:
+### Look up:

 *	Weather reports.
 *   Recent incidents. *Check the Dashboard for information about your area*